Best Time to Visit Sardinia According to a Local Travel Advisor

 January is a winter month in Italy and in Sardinia, the climate is overall mild even in the coldest season.
 There will be colder areas such as the mountains in Nuoro province and towns like Mamoiada, Orgosolo, and Fonni.

-February in Sardinia for traditional Carnival
+February in Sardinia for the traditional Carnival

 Check out my guide to spending February in Sardinia